cryptocopycats/awesome-cryptocollectibles/README.md

 A free, interactive code school that teaches you to build crypto collectible games on the ethereum blockchain.

-> Build a Zombie Army.
-In Lesson 1, you will build a Zombie Factory to build your army.
+> Build a zombie army.
+In Lesson 1, you will build a zombie factory to build your army.
-> Every Zombie you create will have randomly generated DNA and have his own unique appearance.
+> Every zombie you create will have randomly generated genes and have his own unique appearance.
-> Further lessons (1 released each week) will add more functionality to your game,
+> Further lessons (one released each week) will add more functionality to your game,
 > like the ability to battle other people's zombies!

 Learn more @ [cryptozombies.io](https://cryptozombies.io)